pvechersky/rotors_simulator/README.md

  git clone git@github.com:ethz-asl/rotors_simulator.git
  git clone git@github.com:ethz-asl/mav_comm.git
  ```
-  > **Note** if you want to use `wstool` you can replace the above commands with
+  > **Note**: if you want to use `wstool` you can replace the above commands with
     ```
     wstool set --git local_repo_name git@github.com:organization/repo_name.git
     ```
- **Note**: if you want to build and use the `gazebo_mavlink_interface` plugin (which you will have to do for HIL simulation with a Pixhawk) you have to get MAVROS as an additional dependency from link below.
+ Note: if you want to build and use the `gazebo_mavlink_interface` plugin (which you will have to do for HIL simulation with a Pixhawk) you have to get MAVROS as an additional dependency from link below.
 Follow the installation instructions provided there and build all of its packages prior to building the rest of your workspace.
  ```
  https://github.com/mavlink/mavros
  ```